 Hans Erdmann.
 Reichsfilmblatt, September 24, 1927.

 As of September 1930, the Anbruch incorporated Pult und Taktstock.
-In 1935, the journal was renamed Österreichische Zeitschrift für Musik, gradually neglecting its former leading figures and principles (in particular modernism and internationalism).
+Fachzeitschrift für Dirigenten.
+In 1935, the journal was taken over by the Vorwärts-Verlag and renamed Anbruch. Österreichische Zeitschrift für Musik, gradually neglecting its former leading figures and thus, its principles, which used to be modernism and internationalism.

 Special issues: Musik und Maschine (October/November 1926); Leichte Musik (March 1929); Probleme der Kompositionstechnik (September/October 1929); Wo stehen wir?
 (June 1930).

 In 1901, composer Bernhard Schuster (1870–1934) established the illustrated music journal Die Musik that was published semimonthly by Schuster & Loeffler (Berlin–Leipzig) until 1915.
 After an interruption of seven years, the publisher merged with the Deutsche Verlags-Anstalt (Stuttgart), also known for its music books by important writers and critics.
 In 1929, the journal was taken over by Max Hesses Verlag (Berlin).
 Schuster remained editor-in-chief until 1933, when the journal became a propaganda organ of the Nazi regime.
-In 1943, Die Musik merged with Zeitschrift für Musik, Allgemeine Musikzeitung, and Neues Musikblatt (formerly Melos), leading to Musik im Kriege.
+In 1943, the consolidation of Die Musik, the (Neue) Zeitschrift für Musik, the Allgemeine Musikzeitung, and the Neues Musikblatt (formerly Melos) led to the Musik im Kriege.

-Die Musik reached a wide readership by virtue of its music supplements and iconographic documents, its special issues (“Sonderhefte”), and its variety of topics – including copyright questions and the social status of musicians, pedagogical issues, jazz and film music as well as reviews of concert and opera performances, conferences and festivals, books and music publications and international newspaper articles.
+Die Musik reached a wide readership by virtue of its music supplements and iconographic documents, its special issues, and its variety of topics—including copyright questions and the social status of musicians, pedagogical issues, jazz and film music as well as reviews of concert and opera performances, conferences and festivals, books and sheet music, and international newspaper articles.
 Thus, it became the most successful and prestigious German-language music journal of the first half of the twentieth century.

 See for instance: Guido Bagier (Musikalische Probleme des Films, 1925; Probleme des Tonfilms, 1927), Paul Marsop (Lichtspiel und Lichtspielmusik, 1924), Hans Heinz Stuckenschmidt (Die Musik zum Film, 1926), Robert Beyer (Musik und Film, 1929; Tonfilm, 1929).